-Figure 3, below, based on data in Table 1 and Figure 2, illustrates the 2000 GUP distribution of academic/academic support square footage throughout the 10 development districts, and the academic/ academic support square footage authorized by building permits or received approval by the ASA committee during the current reporting period.
-Anticipated projects or projects in the approval process for Annual Report 17 reporting period are noted in Section V, Table 6.
+Figure 3, below, based on data in Table 1 and Figure 2, illustrates the 2000 GUP distribution of academic/academic support square footage throughout the 10 development districts, and the academic/ academic support square footage authorized by building permits or approved by the Zoning Administrator during the current reporting period.
+Anticipated projects or projects in the approval process for Annual Report 19 reporting period are noted in Section V, Table 6.